Knee replacement: Modified intervastus approach

 Introduced in 2018, a modified intervastus approach to the anterior knee may be used for total knee arthroplasty.
 The procedure is intended to preserve the quadriceps tendon and vastus medialis.

 Tourniquet use

+To reduce blood loss, a pressurized pneumatic tourniquet may be used during this operation.
 The current body of evidence suggests if a tourniquet is used in knee replacement surgery, it probably increases the risk of severe side effects and postoperative pain.
 The evidence did not show any clear benefit on patient function, treatment success or quality of life.

 Controversies

 Cemented or cementless

 The femoral, tibial and patellar components of a total knee replacement are fixed to the bone by using either cement or cementless total knee replacement implants.
 Cemented fixation is performed on the vast majority of total knee replacements.
 However, short-term trials suggest that there may be relief of pain.
 There are concerns regarding tibial loosening after implantation, prohibiting widespread adoption of cementless knee replacements at this time.